drewm27/speakerrankings/tws-party-mode.md

 # Auracast

 [Auracast](https://www.bluetooth.com/auracast/) is a way to do party mode across different manufacturers of speakers.
 Currently it is supported in very new JBL and LG Bluetooth devices.
+It is currently unknown if there are compatibility issues across speaker manufacturers.

 ### Speakers That Remember Their Pairing